NodeBB/NodeBB/docs/contributing/style-guide.rst

         // otherwise ...
     }

-Put conditionals and statements on separate lines and wrap with curly braces even if they it's just one line:
+Put conditionals and statements on separate lines and wrap with curly braces even if it's just one line:

 .. code:: javascript